-Among other experience, qualifications, attributes and skills, Dr. Chou's knowledge and experience in the software-asservice and cloud computing industry, corporate governance as well as his senior leadership roles and operational experience in large organizations in the information technology industry led to the conclusion of our Nominating and Corporate Governance Committee, and of our full Board, that he is well qualified to serve as a director of our Company.
+Among other experience, qualifications, attributes and skills, Ms. DeFiore's knowledge in cybersecurity, technology and risk management as a senior leader with several notable public companies led to the conclusion of our Nominating and Corporate Governance Committee, and of our full Board, that she is well qualified to serve as a director of our Company.